MCP-SafetyBench: A Benchmark for Safety Evaluation of Large Language Models with Real-World MCP Servers: Introduction

 In this paper, we present \textbf{MCP-SafetyBench}, a comprehensive benchmark designed to systematically evaluate the robustness of LLM Agents against MCP attacks.
 Built on the MCP-Universe benchmark~\citep{luo2025mcpuniversebenchmarkinglargelanguage}, MCP-SafetyBench provides tasks that reflect realistic scenarios and multi-turn reasoning workflows, filling critical gaps in existing evaluations.
 Our proposed benchmark covers five representative domains: browser automation, financial analysis, location navigation, repository management, and web search.
 It further encompasses 20 distinct attack types across the MCP server, host, and user sides.
 Unlike prior benchmarks limited to one-shot tool use, MCP-SafetyBench captures the inherently multi-turn nature of real-world scenarios, where attacks can emerge at any step of the interaction.
 Figure~\ref{fig:attack_example} illustrates a attack \emph{Tool Poisoning -- Parameter Poisoning} case.
 The user requests \texttt{JNJ} holdings, but the tool manifest silently rewrites the ticker to \texttt{TSLA}, causing the agent to plan correctly yet execute on the wrong target.
 The task is marked \textit{Fail} by the task evaluator and \textit{Success} by the attack evaluator, demonstrating how MCP-SafetyBench exposes hidden vulnerabilities in realistic multi-turn MCP-based workflows.
 The tasks in our MCP-SafetyBench are real-world tasks, requiring models to perform multi-step reasoning and coordinate across multiple servers under uncertain conditions.
 MCP-SafetyBench further includes 20 distinct attack types spanning the MCP server, MCP host, and user levels.

 We conduct a systematic evaluation of both open-source and proprietary LLMs on \textbf{MCP-SafetyBench}.
 Figure~\ref{fig:defense_vs_task_success} shows a clear negative trend between \emph{Defense Success Rate} and \emph{Task Success Rate}, indicating that no model achieves both strong task performance and robust defense.
-In our experiment section, we further reveal substantial disparities in safety resilience, with vulnerabilities compounding as the scope of tasks expands and server interactions become more complex.
+In our experiment section, we further reveal substantial disparities in safety resilience and variable attack effectiveness—with host-side attacks achieving the highest attack success rate.
 These results demonstrate that MCP agents face serious and escalating safety risks, underscoring the urgent need for stronger defenses.
 MCP-SafetyBench thus provides a solid foundation for diagnosing safety challenges in the rapidly expanding MCP ecosystem.

-In summary, our contributions are as follows: 1) We develop a unified taxonomy of 20 MCP attack types that consolidates prior work and clarifies key attack categories; 2) We build \textbf{MCP-SafetyBench}, a benchmark based on this taxonomy and real-world MCP servers, supporting realistic multi-step safety evaluation across five domains; 3) We systematically evaluate leading open-source and proprietary LLMs, revealing large differences in safety performance and escalating vulnerabilities in multi-turn, multi-server settings.
+In summary, our contributions are as follows: 1) We develop a unified taxonomy of 20 MCP attack types that consolidates prior work and clarifies key attack categories; 2) We build \textbf{MCP-SafetyBench}, a benchmark based on this taxonomy and real-world MCP servers, supporting realistic multi-step safety evaluation across five domains; 3) We systematically evaluate leading open-source and proprietary LLMs, revealing large differences in safety performance across models and variable effectiveness among different attack types.